Postural Alignment Session

 Therapy appointments are conducted in-person at my office in Nantucket, Ma.
 The initial appointment lasts for 1.5 hours and begins with a review of your health history and goals.

 A full posture assessment is conducted at the first visit using posture photos with a plumb line inserted into the front, left, back, and right side views of the photos.
-The posture assessment is a collaborative process where your own observations of your body matter just as much as mine.
+Depending on your reason for the appointment, movement and posture assessments are done.

 Once the assessment is completed, you will be assigned a customized sequence of stretches and exercises called a daily menu.
 Most clients will need to do their menu once per day, and some will need to do their menu twice per day for best results.
 Your menu will take anywhere from 15 minutes to 1 hour depending on what you need and what you are realistically able to do.

 Follow up sessions last for one hour and are scheduled several times a week to every several weeks.
-In your second appointment, you will be instructed in detail on the correct form of your exercises.
 Learning how to do the exercises correctly, and learning how to feel the changes in your body is a process that takes time, and multiple sessions for most people.
+Your menu will be emailed to you AND available in a phone app that lets you give feedback allowing for very tailored exercises.

 In subsequent sessions your exercise routine will be reviewed with you to ensure you are staying on track, posture will be re-assessed, and your exercises will be adjusted on an as-needed basis in order to promote progress.